-When paying for an item, it functions identically to a physical card.
+When making an online purchase, it functions identically to a Visa, Mastercard, or other physical card.
 This ease of use, among other factors, has quickly led virtual cards to become one of the most cost-efficient, convenient, and secure e-payment methods, particularly for online transactions.
 A study by Accenture discovered that:

-“Virtual card spend for purchasing activities is projected to grow at 19 percent (from $207 Bn to $251 Bn) annually due to buyer commitment, improved connectivity and enhanced supplier acceptance, with further growth potential as traditional boundaries blur.”
+“Virtual card spend for purchasing activities is projected to grow at 19 percent (from $207 Bn to $251 Bn) annually"

-Virtual cards can be digitally created on demand and then used on a one-off basis, to settle a specific transaction issued for a set dollar amount or can be issued for recurring use.
+Virtual cards can be digitally created on-demand and then used on a one-off basis, to settle a specific transaction issued for a set dollar amount, or can be issued for recurring payments.
 In the latter case, the employee could continue to use the card until they hit the set monthly spend limit.

 Getting approved for a virtual card and a physical card typically follows the exact same process.
 The only difference tends to be the card company offering the card program as well as the underwriting requirements.

 There are a variety of reasons why more companies than ever have turned to virtual cards as their e-payment solution rather than a traditional business credit card.
 Such as?

-The goal of any AP department is to optimize their accounting workflows.
+The goal of any AP department is to optimize and streamline their accounting workflows.

 Virtual cards are ideal substitutes for dated and insecure paper checks, particularly since they eliminate the slow and error-prone manual accounting processes associated with traditional payment methods like ACH payments or wire transfers.
 You shouldn’t have to provide bank details, or manually process invoices and enter them into your AP or ERP software.

-Payment settlement happens immediately instead of taking days, giving you and your finance team real-time visibility on their cash flow data, allowing them to make better informed decisions going forward.
+Payment settlement happens immediately instead of taking days, giving you and your finance team real-time visibility on your cash flow data, allowing you to make better informed budget decisions going forward.
 Furthermore, the fast settlement helps fortify the relationship with vendors or suppliers.
 Put transaction limits in place to avoid surprise fees or surcharges and simplify vendor management.

 Although virtual cards are still susceptible to fraud, they provide greater security than a traditional card.
 Why?
 There are several reasons, including: